OpenNMS/grafana-plugin/README.md

 Login on http://your-ip:3000 with login admin:admin and go to Plugins and enable the Helm app.

-IMPORTANT: The plugin directory location is changed from `/var/lib/grafana/plugins` to `/opt/grafana/plugins` because the base grafana image defines the `/var/lib/grafana` as a _VOLUME_ which can be changed.
+IMPORTANT: The plugin directory location is changed from `/var/lib/grafana/plugins` to `/opt/grafana/plugins` because the base grafana image defines the `/var/lib/grafana` as a _VOLUME_ which can't be changed.

 ### Advanced Docker build